vaibhavkrishali6/vaibhavkrishali6/README.md

-- 👋 Hi, I’m @vaibhavkrishali6
+- 👋 Hi, I’m @vaibhavkrishali6.
-- 👀 I’m interested in algoithmic trading
+- 👀 I’m interested in algoithmic trading .
-- 🌱 I’m currently learning c++ amd dsa
+- 🌱 I’m currently learning C++ amd DS&A.

-- 💞️ I’m looking to collaborate on
-- email id : vaibhavkrishali1@gmail.com
+- Email id : vaibhavkrishali1@gmail.com

 <!---
 vaibhavkrishali6/vaibhavkrishali6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.